Culture of Mongolia: Clothing

-Depictions of Mongols during the time of the empire, however, show deels with more open necklines, no collars, and very simply cut overflaps, similar to the deels still worn by lamas in modern Mongolia.
+Depictions of Mongols during the time of the empire, however, show deels with more open necklines, no collars, and very simply cut overlaps, similar to the deels still worn by lamas in modern Mongolia.
 In addition to the deel, men and women might wear loose trousers beneath, and men may have worn skirts during the later Buddhist period, and women might wear underskirts, but in fact it appears on some Mongol paintings women wore wide trousers gathered at ankle, similar to shalwar or Turkish trousers.
 Skirts of the same style are still worn in part of Mongolia and China today; they have plain front and back panels with closely pleated side panels.
 Paintings of Mongols from Persian and Chinese sources depict men, and often women, wearing their hair in braids.
 The hair would be divided into two pigtails, each of which would be divided into three braids.
 The ends of the braids would then be looped up and bound to the top of the braid behind the ears.
 Men shaved the tops and sides of their heads, usually leaving only a short "forelock" in front and the long hair behind.
 The famous bogtag headdress worn by women seems to have been restricted to married women of very high rank.

 Each ethnic group living in Mongolia has its own deel design distinguished by cut, color, and trimming.
 Before the revolution, all social strata in Mongolia had their own manner of dressing.
 Livestock breeders, for example, wore plain deels, which served them both summer and winter.
 The priests wore yellow deels with a cape or khimj thrown over it.
 Secular feudal lords put on smart hats and silk waistcoats.

 Cuisine

-Mongolian cuisine is primarily based on meat and spices, with some regional variations.
-The most common meat is mutton, supplemented in the desert south by camel meat, and in the northern mountains by beef (including yak).
-Dairy products are made from mare's milk (Airag), from cattle, yaks, and camels (e.g. clotted cream).
-Popular dishes include buuz (a type of meat dumpling), khuushuur (a meat pastry), khorkhog (a meat stew, usually a special meal for guests), and boortsog (a sweet biscuit).
+Traditional Mongolian cuisine is primarily based on meat and dairies, with some regional variations.
+The most common meat local people consume is mutton, in the southern region local people also consume camel meat, and in the other parts mutton, beef, goat, horse and yak meat.
+Dairy products are made from mostly cow's milk and some from yak and goat including cheese, curds, creams and other dessert type dairies.
+There is also a traditional alcohol drink made from fermented mare's milk called (Airag).
+Popular dishes include buuz (meat dumpling), khuushuur (a meat pastry), khorkhog (a meat stew, usually a special meal for guests), and boortsog (a sweet biscuit).
+However, being a country wrapped in China and Russia for a long time, the current Mongolian cuisine has its evolution that adapted from both Chinese and Russian dishes that turned into Mongolian style including goulash (slow cooked meat with gravy and vegetables served with rice and mashed potato), tsuivan (stir fried noodle with meat, potatoes and carrots), various stir-fried dishes and soups with veggies and meat.